Kelly Mazzante: Professional career

-Mazzante was selected in the second round of the 2004 WNBA Draft by the Charlotte Sting, where she spent three seasons as a reserve guard.
+Mazzante was selected in the second round of the 2004 WNBA draft by the Charlotte Sting, where she spent three seasons as a reserve guard.
 She scored a WNBA-career-high 18 points in an August 18, 2006, game against the Phoenix Mercury.
-After the Charlotte Sting folded in January 2007, Mazzante was selected in the 2007 WNBA Dispersal Draft by the Mercury.
+After the Charlotte Sting folded in January 2007, Mazzante was selected in the 2007 WNBA dispersal draft by the Phoenix Mercury.
 She contributed to the Mercury's victory in the 2007 and 2009 WNBA Finals, primarily as a three-point shooting specialist.
 During her Phoenix Mercury days, Mazzante wrote a blog for PhoenixMercury.com called "Maz's Musings."

 In March 2010, Mazzante was traded to the New York Liberty as part of a three-team, multi-player deal.
 However, she was released from the team a few weeks later, since she was in the middle of rehab for her ACL.

 In the 2006–2007 WNBA offseason, Mazzante played in Slovakia for the Košice professional basketball team.
 In the 2007–2008 WNBA offseason, she played in Russia for Spartak.
 During the winters of 2008–09 and 2009–10, she played in Hungary for MiZo Pécs (PVSK).
 In 2011, she signed with the San Antonio Silver Stars and later the Atlanta Dream of the WNBA.
 On January 21, 2014, Mazzante announced her retirement.

 Personal

-Mazzante has hosted her own basketball camp for girls and boys in Phillipsburg during the fall since 2007.
+Mazzante has hosted her basketball camp for girls and boys in Phillipsburg during the fall of 2007.